Subramaniya Swamy Temple, Thiruparankundram: Architecture

-The temple is located 8 km from Madurai, on the Madurai - Tenkasi road.
-The temple is constructed with rock-cut architecture dating back to the Pandya period of 6th century and the life sized sculptures in the mandapas of the Nayaka period during the 16th century.
-An Aasthaana Mandapa with several artistically carved pillars lead one to the towering 150 ft high seven-tiered rajagopuram at the entrance.
-The granite hill behind the temple is 1050 ft has a shrine of Kasi Viswanatha (Shiva) at the top.
-The image of Vinayaka (Ganesha) in the temple holds sugarcane and fruits.
-The inner rock cut image is made from a single stone.
+The temple is located 8 km from Madurai, on a hillock.
+The temple is constructed with rock-cut architecture, dating back to the 6th century CE.
+The life sized sculptures in the mandapam were added during the Nayaka period during the 16th century.
+Aasthaana Mandapam with several carved pillars lead one to the towering 150 ft high seven-tiered rajagopuram at the entrance.
+The granite hill behind the temple is 1050 ft high, with the Kasi Viswanatha shrine at the top.
+The image of Vinayaka in the temple is depicted as holding sugarcane and fruits.